Okiki-Olugunna/Crowdfunding-DeFi/README.md

 ##### Currently working on:
 - DeFi integration with Aave

-##### Things considering to add:
-- a countdown feature that automatically ends a funding round, without having to manually call the closeFundingRound function
+- a countdown feature that automatically ends a funding round, without having to manually call the closeFundingRound function (currently using block.timestamp)